About Recycle Rewards

 How many jobs will be created in Tasmania for Recycle Rewards?

-Recycle Rewards is expected to create over 50 jobs by TasRecycle and TOMRA Cleanaway Tasmania, with additional indirect jobs also emerging across related sectors.
+Recycle Rewards is expected to create over 50 jobs by TasRecycle and TOMRA Cleanaway, with additional indirect jobs also emerging across related sectors.

 The recycling industry contributes billions of dollars to the Australian economy.
 In other states, container refund schemes have generated hundreds of sustainable jobs.

-I’ve seen someone raiding a bin.
+I’ve seen someone rummaging through a bin.
 Is that legal?

-What containers will be included for refund in Recycle Rewards?
+What drink containers are included in Recycle Rewards?

 Household food containers (e.g. tuna cans) are not eligible for refunds.